workerb-io/meta-json-generator/README.md

 # wb-packager-webpack-plugin

-This is a webpack plugin specially designed for workerB packages in order to create meta.json files dynamically.
+This is a webpack plugin especially designed for workerB packages in order to create meta.json files dynamically.
 So that developer does not have to maintain it manually.

 ## How to add the plugin in a workerB package ?
 ```npm install --save-dev wb-packager-webpack-plugin```